danicaratelli/danicaratelli.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-Welcome to my website.
-I am a 2nd year Ph.D. student at Stanford University interested in all things macro.

-Bio
+About me
 ======
-add
+I am a Ph.D. candidate in economics at Stanford University.\\
+I completed a Bachelor of Arts in mathematics and economics at the University of Chicago in 2015.\\
+From 2015 to 2017 I worked at the Federal Reserve Bank of New York as a research analyst in the Macroeconomic and Monetary Studies division of the Research group, concentrating on nowcasting with macroeconomic data and time series econometrics.\\
+I am interested in monetary economics, time series econometrics and search and matching theory.

 <!--Example: editing a markdown file for a talk